yt-project/governance/source/meetings.rst

 reviewing new PRs, or submitting bugfixes together.
 These meetings will attempt to address all unaddressed maintenance issues, and any outstanding tasks will be discussed and mentioned publicly as a comment on the pull request.
-Any developer, reviewer, maintainer, or user is welcome to attend this meeting.
+Any developer, reviewer, maintainer, user, contributor, potential contributor, or interested party is welcome to attend this meeting.
 Developers who have open pull requests they would like to see reviewed are particularly encouraged to attend to aid and facilitate discussion about the pull request.